 Marchetti, A. “Firms of a Feather Merge Together: The Role of Acquirer-Target Culture Compatibility in Technology Acquisitions” (job market paper, copy available here).

-Marchetti, A., Puranam, P. “Peering Through the Glass Door: The Cultural Attributes of “Less Hierarchical” Forms of Organization” (copy available here).
+Marchetti, A., Puranam, P. “Peering Through the Glass Door: The Cultural Attributes of ‘Less Hierarchical’ Forms of Organization” (under review, copy available upon request).

 Marchetti, A., Stern, I. “The Effects of Strategic Human Capital Allocation Decisions on Inventors’ Turnover” (copy available here).